-There didn't used to be a great deal to be said about the files in this collection.
+There didn't used to be a great deal that needed to be said about the files in this collection.
 They were all just JPEGs with no special arcane additions, so just about any browser should have been able to display them without much trouble — admittedly, a few were rather large, and would take a while to load.

 The new layout (built in a new application, using new versions of HTML and CSS codes) is a bit of an experiment.
 It may go through a few reorgs before I get to one that works.
 But, as with the earlier versions of the site, some pages have more than one image on them, and I may not ever be able to build a working gallery.
 But we’ll see.

 And once again, we have subcategories.
 These are: